dacho68/Angular2-Jumpstart/README.md

 # Angular2-Jumpstart

-This sample is from the video on Youtube [Angular 2 Tutorial for Beginners: Learn Angular 2 from Scratch](https://www.youtube.com/watch?v=_-CD_5YhJTA) by Mosh Hamedi on Udemy.
+This sample is from Youtube [Angular 2 Tutorial for Beginners: Learn Angular 2 from Scratch](https://www.youtube.com/watch?v=_-CD_5YhJTA) by Mosh Hamedi. if you want to go deeper about Angular 2, I recommend to take the course [Angular 2 with TypeScript](https://www.udemy.com/angular-2-tutorial-for-beginners/learn/v4/overview) on Udemy.

 - Jumpstart - Quick understanding of how to build an App with Angular 2.
 - [101](https://github.com/dacho68/Angular2-101) - Property Binding, Class and Style Binding, Event Binding, Two way Binding.